 Snoqualmie Valley Community Network’s Youth Development Program

 Youth Development is a strategic priority for the Snoqualmie Valley Community Network, and the elements that are part of our Youth Development Program have been carefully selected to increase youths’ attachment to the community and to provide youth with the tools they need to be successful, healthy citizens.
-The core areas of our Youth Development Program are: Youth Leadership (includes youth leadership groups and Be the Change Summit), Pathways to Employment Success, Youth Suicide and Substance Abuse Prevention, and Youth Success Mentoring.
+The core areas of our Youth Development Program are: Youth Leadership (includes youth leadership groups and Be the Change Summit), Pathways to Employment Success, Youth Suicide and Substance Abuse Prevention, Youth Success!
+Mentoring, and Weekend Power Packs.

 The Youth Leadership component provides valley youth in middle and high school with opportunities to develop prevention skills, leadership, and project coordination skills as they plan healthy youth activities (movie nights, jam sessions, fundraisers), coordinate and lead community service projects (preparing and serving meals at Tent City, hosting a Sox in a Box sock drive for Hopelink, developing bullying prevention videos to share with other students, hosting a Save the Theater car wash for the North Bend Theater, and more!), and actively seeking out ways to share the youth voice in our community.
 The Be the Change Summit is an event for middle school aged students that is held annually in the Snoqualmie Valley.
 The older teens assist in planning the event and in facilitating some of the sessions.
 This is an excellent opportunity for older teens to mentor and teach and for the younger students to start to realize their leadership skills and the power they have to make a positive impact in the community.